julianoborba/Wifi-Pineapple-Wardriving/README.md

 #### How do I stop it?

-You can just stop the files with ctrl+c, the pineapple scan will be stopped automatically and the wardriving data will be saved to wardriveData.kml
+You can just stop the files with ctrl+c, the pineapple scan will be stopped automatically and the wardriving data will be saved to wardriveData.kml.

+or kill the process and stop the scan manually.

 #### Do I need internet connection for it?